 Watching a lava lake on an active volcano is a sight few have experienced.

-Call it extreme adventure, courage or pure adrenaline addiction; this is one of the most extreme adventures you can take.
+Call it extreme adventure, courage, or pure adrenaline addiction but there’s no denying the fact that diving into a volcano is one of the craziest adventures you can have.

 Now imagine the words North and South Poles.